yunkunrao/tendermint.com/content/intro/getting-started/first-abci-app.md

 In a live blockchain, transactions collect in memory before they are committed into blocks.
-To avoid wasting resources on invalid transactions, ABCI provides the `check_tx` message, which application developers can use to accept or reject messages, before they are stored in memory or gossipped to other peers.
+To avoid wasting resources on invalid transactions, ABCI provides the `check_tx` message, which application developers can use to accept or reject transactions, before they are stored in memory or gossipped to other peers.

 In this instance of the counter app, `check_tx` only allows transactions whose integer is greater than the last committed one.